-- (a) Criteria.
+(a) Criteria.
 Some trees on a site warrant special consideration and encouragement for preservation.
 These trees are referred to as specimen or special trees.
 The following criteria are used by the City Arborist to identify specimen and special trees.
-Both the size and condition must be met for a tree to qualify. - (1) Tree size.
+Both the size and condition must be met for a tree to qualify.